mrmcc3/vibing-dev/blog/why-apex.md

 - Maybe entities have isolated coordination patterns, and it was query concerns keeping them together.
 A partitioned OLTP system could be a better choice: microservices that own their database and share the archive.
-  - If the isolation patterns are geographic, then solutions like Cloudflare Durable Objects might deliver significant throughput and latency improvements.
+- If the isolation patterns are geographic, then solutions like Cloudflare Durable Objects might deliver significant improvements.

 #### Reduced risk